Improve pulmonary infection diagnosis and management with DNA diagnostics from MicroGenDX

 qPCR vs NGS

-MicroGenDX DNA diagnostics are faster than culture, have higher sensitivity, are not affected by transport temperature or time, have a 12-year CAP-verified accuracy of 99.2% — and your patients can take the test kit home to collect and submit a sputum sample directly to the MicroGenDX lab.
+MicroGenDX DNA diagnostics are faster than culture, have higher sensitivity, are not affected by transport temperature or time, have a over 15-year CAP-verified accuracy of 99.2% — and your patients can take the test kit home to collect and submit a sputum sample directly to the MicroGenDX lab.
 If your patients have already received recent antibiotic treatment, then additional culture tests will not work.
 MicroGenDX qPCR+NGS results are not impacted by antibiotic use.
 Also included with every test are detection of 17 antimicrobial resistance genes and antimicrobials for consideration based on the Sanford and Johns Hopkins Guides.

 For bronchiectasis, COPD, NTM infections, chronic bronchitis, cystic fibrosis, and HAP/VAP, MicroGenDX qPCR + Next-Gen DNA Sequencing (NGS) also identifies mycobacteria, anaerobes, and fungi that culture does not.
 MicroGenDX test results available in just 3.5 days, and antimicrobial resistance genes in just 24-48 hours.